Do you know there are 3 different types of apprenticeship in Scotland?

 With a Graduate Apprenticeship, your child can achieve a degree – even up to masters level.

-MAs and GAs are a great alternative to college or university – it all depends on what kind of environment your child would best develop in.
+Modern Apprenticeships and Graduate Apprenticeships are a great alternative to college or university – it all depends on what kind of environment your child would best develop in.
 They'll come out with not only a qualification, but the soft skills that employers really value.

 4. What can my child do after they’ve finished an apprenticeship?